Frank Hoeft – design strategist working at the intersection of strategy, foresight, and human-AI collaboration. Based in Spain, working globally.

 If your client becomes unfaithful.

-Clients act like water; they take the path of less resistance.
-Life has to be comfortable, and it is no wonder they demand customer-centric products; they like to have something that fits their needs.
-Fintech competitor’s value proposition is often this: Put the customer need in the centre of their business, and they succeed.
+Clients act like water; they take the path of least resistance.
+Life has to be comfortable, and it is no wonder they demand products that fit their needs without friction.

 Regulatory changes